-Elephant Bush may get 6 to 20 feet (15 to 50 cm) tall in the habitat where it is a favorite food of elephants.
-In the home interior, it is much more likely to remain just a few feet tall.
-The bush has thick succulent brown stems with small tender green leaves that resemble a miniature Jade Plant.
+Elephant Bush may get 6 to 20 feet (1.8 to 6 m) tall in the habitat where it is a favorite food of elephants.
+However, it is much more likely to remain just a few feet tall in the home interior.
+The bush has thick fleshy brown stems and small, tender green leaves resembling a miniature Jade Plant.

 These succulents need well-drained soil and an unglazed pot that will help excess moisture evaporate.
-The best mixture for this type of plant is cactus soil or potting soil cut by half with sand, vermiculite, or pumice.
+The best mixture for this type of plant is a soil mix for succulents or potting soil cut by half with sand, vermiculite, or pumice.

 Choose a location with indirect sunlight when growing Elephant Bush indoors.
 Overly bright sunlight can char the leaves and cause them to drop off.
 Ensure that the container you choose has wide drainage holes.
 Elephant Bush works well as part of a succulent display with plants that require similar care and situations.

 Portulacaria care is similar to other succulent plants.
-If planted outdoors in warm climates, dig in 3 inches of sand or gritty material to provide well-drained soil.
+If planted outdoors in warm climates, dig in 3 inches (7.5 cm) of sand or gritty material to provide well-drained soil.
 Watch for pests like whitefly, spider mites, and mealybugs.

 The most common mistake made in succulent plants is watering.
-They are drought tolerant but do require watering from April to October.
+They are drought tolerant but do require watering from spring to fall.
 In winter, the plants are dormant, and you may suspend watering.
 Elephant Bush plants in the home interior should not have consistently wet feet.
-Make sure the pot drains well and doesn't leave a saucer with water sitting under the container.
+Make sure the pot drains well and does not leave a saucer with water sitting under the container.

 Fertilize in late winter to early spring with an indoor plant fertilizer diluted by half.